History of the salvador mundi

 2005 PurchaseThe Salvator Mundi by Leonardo da Vinci, long thought to have been lost, or perhaps never even actually executed by the artist, was offered at an estate sale in New Orleans in April 2005 where it was purchased by Dr. Robert Simon, a dealer and art historian of Italian Renaissance painting, and his associate, Alexander Parish.
 The composition was known from two drawings in the Royal Collection at Windsor Castle, numerous copies, and an etching made by Wenceslaus Hollar in 1650.

-When it appeared in the small sale, it was in a 19th-century gilded frame, which carried an inventory number, 106, in the lower left corner.
+The painting that appeared in the small sale was on a cradled panel, measuring 26” x 18 1/2”, and was in a 19th-century gilded frame, which carried an inventory number, 106, in the lower left corner.
 After its arrival in New York, the same number and the inscription, CC, were revealed, painted in white on the back of the early 19th century cradle.

 Cook CollectionDr.
 Simon’s initial research confirmed that “CC” referred to the Cook Collection, since the inventory number corresponded to a painting of the Salvator Mundi, described as a “Free copy after Boltraffio” in the 1913 catalogue of the Italian Paintings in the Cook Collection by Tancred Borenius and Herbert Cook.
 The painting had been purchased from Sir Charles Robinson in 1900 for 120 pounds as a work by Luini.
 There was no earlier provenance.
 It is described as having suffered from both over-cleaning and repainting and “appears to be a free copy after the Salvator Mundi by Boltraffio in the collection of the late Signor G. B. Vittadini at Arcore, near Monza.”
 Herbert Cook commented that “I prefer to say a parallel work by some contemporary painter of Leonardo’s school.”
 6